cake-contrib/Cake.Prca.Website/input/docs/pull-request-system/tfs/features.md

 ---
 Order: 20
 Title: Features
-Description: Features of the Cake.Prca.PullRequests.Tfs addin.
+Description: Features of the Cake.Issues.PullRequests.Tfs addin.
 ---
-The [Cake.Prca.PullRequests.Tfs addin] provides the following features:
+The [Cake.Issues.PullRequests.Tfs addin] provides the following features:

 * Writes issues as comments to Team Foundation Server (TFS) or Visual Studio Team Services (VSTS) pull requests.
 * Full support for all [Core features].